-A national land use policy is a primary tool to achieve national development and social equity.
-It is envisioned to provide a policy for the rational, holistic and just allocation, utilization, management and development of our land resources.
+A national land use policy is envisioned to provide a policy for the rational, holistic and just allocation, utilization, management and development of our land resources.
 It includes the parameters that will guide planning at the national and local levels.